sidney-eliot/3d-artists-handbook/content/rendering-and-compositing-and-uploading.md

 #### Rendering Bloom (Blender)

-This is a viable way of doing it, but often it's better add bloom during post processing in the compositing software instead.
+This is a viable way of doing it, but often it's better to add bloom during post-processing in the compositing software instead.

-ToDo: Explain why EXR file format best for rendering bloom
+To-Do: Explain why EXR file format best for rendering bloom

 Take into consideration that working with EXR files, especially Multilayer EXR is very advanced and should only be used if one is a bit more experienced.
 It comes with the benefit of more artistic control.